 Do some people need more iron?

-Women over the age of 50 who still menstruate can continue to use the RDA for women 19 to 49 years.
-Women with heavy menstrual bleeding may need extra iron too.
+Females over the age of 50 who still menstruate can continue to follow the recommendations for females 19 to 49 years old.
+Females with heavy menstrual bleeding may need extra iron.

 Frequent blood donors may need more iron depending on a variety of factors, including how often they donate.

 Endurance athletes such as long-distance runners may need more iron because of the intensity of their activity.

 If you think you need more iron, talk to your health care provider about your iron needs.

 How do I get enough iron if I am pregnant?

 Pregnant women need more iron to support the growth of their babies.
 If you are pregnant, choose iron-rich foods every day.
 Take a daily multivitamin/mineral supplement with 16 to 20 mg of iron.
 If your iron levels were low before getting pregnant, you may need to take even more iron.
 Talk to your health care provider about your iron needs.